Bourbon Tabernacle Choir: Post-breakup

 After the breakup, Brown and Fenner continued to record and perform as a duo.
 Jason Mercer played with DiFranco's band and continues to tour with Ron Sexsmith as his bass player.
-He lives in Brooklyn, NY and works as a producer.
+He lives in Brooklyn, New York, and works as a producer.
 Dave Wall recorded two albums (Lozenge and The Spell I Was Under) as a solo artist, performed in a duo with Marilyn Lerner and performed as a member of the Flying Bulgar Klezmer Band and Both Ends of the Earth.
 Chris Miller worked in film post-production.
 Hardy, Bona and Plock became session musicians who have played on albums by a wide variety of Canadian rock, pop, jazz and blues musicians, and Beresford joined David Wilcox's band.

 A retrospective album, Simply the Best 1985–1995, was released in 2000.

 In 2008, the band played a reunion show at the Hillside Festival in Guelph on July 26, 2008 at the insistence of the festival's director Sam Baijal.
 He felt it was important that they headline the festival's 25th anniversary.
 The reunion lineup consisted of Brown, Fenner, Miller, Mercer, Wall, Hardy, Whiteman and Bona.